-When is it a good time to start teaching your children how to drive?
+When is it appropriate to begin teaching your children to drive?

-For fathers, moments like teaching your child how to ride a bicycle are priceless and unforgettable.
-Fathers are always eager to find more of these moments in order to bond with their children.
-Teaching your son or daughter how to drive a car is one of those.
+Moments like teaching your child to ride a bicycle are priceless and unforgettable for fathers.
+Fathers are always looking for more opportunities to bond with their children.
+Driving a car is a great opportunity.

-But the question that poses itself is: when is that moment?
-Is it when they are of the right legal age?
-Is it when their level of self awareness is advanced enough, or is it when they are physically old enough to drive?
+But the question is, when will that moment arrive?
+Is it when they reach the legal age?
+Is it when they reach a certain level of self-awareness? or when they are physically able to handle the wheel?

-There is no right or wrong answer to that, while we can say, based on observation, that it is a combination of several factors.
-Same as teaching them to ride a bicycle, several criteria have to come in place; physical fitness (as in height and motor skills), awareness of safety, knowing the rules of riding and more importantly the willingness of the child to learn.
+There is no right or wrong answer, however, based on parents' experience, it is indeed a combination of several factors.
+Just like with teaching them to ride a bicycle, several criteria must be met, including physical fitness (as measured by height and motor skills), awareness of safety, knowledge of riding rules, and, most importantly, the child's willingness to learn.

-When a child is curious enough to try something that is not safe for them, some parents try to hide it away (which can only happen for a limited time) while others teach their child about it so they know its rules and dangers.
+When a child is curious enough to try something that is not safe for them, some parents try to hide it away (which can only happen for a short period of time), while others teach their child about it so they understand the rules and dangers.

-So how will you know that it is the right time to teach them how to drive?
-Well, it can be a combination of all the below:
+So, how will you know when it is time to teach them to drive?
+Well, here are some indications that will guide your decision:

-1. When they start asking to start the engine or change gears
+- When they ask to start the engine or to support in changing the gears

-2. When they start playing car racing games and believe they are capable of driving a real one (and you really don't want them to do that behind your back)
+- When they start playing car racing games and believe they can drive a real one (which you don't want them to do behind your back)